 Start to back up all the contents you create, whether it is work in progress or already released tracks.
 Even if hackers delete them in the digital attack process, you will still have the sources, so the damage won’t be as hard as it could be.

 5. Choose reputable streaming services

 Hackers choose to target streaming services more often than you think.
+And it is not only about Spotify.
 According to research by Akamai Technologies, on average, per year, streaming services data gets breached over 30 billion times.